Duchess Says: History

 Duchess Says was formed in late 2003.
-The band consists of vocalist and guitarist Annie-Claude Deschênes, keyboardist and guitarist Ismael Tremblay, guitarist and bassist Philippe Clément and percussionist Simon "Simon Says" Besre.
+The band consists of vocalist and guitarist Annie-Claude Deschênes, keyboardist and guitarist Ismael Tremblay, guitarist and bassist Philippe Clément, and percussionist Simon "Simon Says" Besre.

 After releasing a single and an EP in 2006, Duchess Says released their first album, Anthologie des 3 Perchoirs. in 2008.
 They have been playlisted on CBC Radio 3 and Bande à part, been featured in the soundtrack from the film The Tracey Fragments, the soundtrack from the film Shadow in the Cloud, and have performed at Eurockéennes and the Osheaga Festival.
 In 2009, they supported Yeah Yeah Yeahs on dates during their winter tour of venues in the UK.

-In 2011 the band's album In a Fung Day T! was released.
-The album appeared on the !earshot Campus and Community National Top 50 Albums chart in January, 2012, and that year the band toured in the United States.
-In 2015 the band performed at the Festival of Emerging Music in Rouyn-Noranda, Quebec.
+In 2011, the band's album In a Fung Day T! was released.
+The album appeared on the !earshot Campus and Community National Top 50 Albums chart in January 2012, and that year the band toured in the United States.
+In 2015, the band performed at the Festival of Emerging Music in Rouyn-Noranda, Quebec.

 In 2016, Duchess Says released the album Science Nouvelles, and toured in support of the album.

+Deschênes released Les Manières de table, her debut solo album, in 2024.
+It was a longlisted nominee for the 2024 Polaris Music Prize.